 The purpose of this statement is to provide additional transparency around policy-motivated ‘expenditures' made through the tax system.
 Tax expenditures take the form of an exemption, allowance, preferential tax rate, deferral or offset that reduce a tax obligation to achieve a specific policy objective.

-This is the fifth successive release of tax expenditure data; 2010 was the first time New Zealand released tax expenditure data since 1984.
-This voluntary disclosure improves our transparency arrangements by bringing New Zealand's financial reporting closer to OECD best practise standards.
-As with other disclosures, additional tax expenditure transparency is not intended to be a statement of policy effectiveness or desirability.
+This voluntary disclosure improves our transparency arrangements by bringing New Zealand's financial reporting closer to OECD best practice standards.
+This statement is not intended to be a statement of policy effectiveness or desirability.

 Changes from Previous Statements

-The 2014 Tax Expenditure Statement is very similar to last year's statement.
-In this year's statement there is: the addition of a tax exemption and the removal of an old tax exemption (detailed on table 5); a reporting change; and some minor formatting changes.
+The 2015 Tax Expenditure Statement is very similar to last year's statement.
+In this year's statement there is the addition of several income tax exemptions that are detailed in table 5.

 What Is a Tax Expenditure?

 Governments can spend in a variety of direct and indirect ways.
-International public sector accounting standards (IPSAS 23) divide spending into three different categories: direct spending; spending through the tax system; and tax expenditures.
-While 2010 was the first time since 1984 that the Treasury has released tax expenditure information, information on direct spending and spending through the tax system has been routinely released as part of our annual accountability data.
+International public sector accounting standards (IPSAS 23) divide spending into three different ca-tegories: direct spending; spending through the tax system; and tax expenditures.

 |Direct spending||Traditional spending made as a direct transfer between the Crown and different entities or individuals.||Disclosed in the Crown Financial Statements and annual Budget.|